ASF

 • History of Women Philosophers and Scientists - link

 And, in shameless self-promotion, some friends and fellow Astell researchers and I started the Friends of Mary Astell, an APA-affiliated group focused on Astell scholarship.
-You can check out our upcoming events here.
+The group is on hiatus, but you can check out our website (under development) here.

 Powered by Create your own unique website with customizable templates.